It’s National Cookie Day: Satisfy Your Sweet Tooth at These Local Eateries

 516 Gallivan Blvd., Dorchester

 This Dorchester bakery prides itself on its wide selection of unique cookies.
 Top Shelf is known for the “Black and Golds” cookie, a hockey-inspired chocolate delicacy studded with peanut butter chips.
-But you can also take a bite into the “Hazel’s Chocolate Chip” (an irresistible mix of buttery sweetness and rich, dark chocolate, with a crispy exterior and soft inside) or the “Enchanted Blueberry” (a Jordan Marsh (RIP)–inspired blueberry muffin dessert with plump berries and a sugary, crisp top).
-A single unlabeled cookie is $2.25, or it’s $9 for a stack of six beautifully wrapped cookies.
+But you can also take a bite into the “Hazel’s Chocolate Chip” (an irresistible mix of buttery sweetness and rich, dark chocolate, with a crispy exterior and soft inside) or the “Green Monster Minty” (described as a grown-up version of a Girl Scout cookie).
+A single unlabeled cookie is $2.25, $9 for a stack of six beautifully wrapped cookies, or $10 for a mix-and-match half-dozen.

 11.